SpenceLabs/SpenceLabs/README.md

-- 👋 Hi, I’m SpenceLabs
+- 👋 Hi, It's SpenceLabs
-- 👀 I’m interested in HTML,CSS,PHP,JAVASCRIPT and MYSQL
+- 👀 I’m interested and proficient in HTML,CSS,PHP,JAVASCRIPT,ANDROID STUDIO

-- 💞️ I’m looking to collaborate on some of my ongoing projects
+- 💞️ I’m looking to collaborate on some of my ongoing projects/open for hire
 - 📫 How to reach me : spencelabs@gmail.com/ +254741721636
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: "Did you know?
 The first-ever computer bug was an actual moth found in a computer in 1947!"